MapsPeople/docs/README.md

 #### Tips

-1. **Please use feature-branches.** That makes it much easier to review new tutorials before they're live.
+1. Please use feature-branches.
+That makes it much easier to review new tutorials before they're live.
+1. The folder structure and filenames inside `tutorials` don't affect the url of the tutorial; the `collection` and `slug` defines its url.
+The reason there are numbers on the tutorial-folders and -files is to make them more readable.

 ### Markdown